 Lying to loved ones is a common sign of alcohol addiction and substance use disorders involving other drugs, too.
 You might be aware of the lying, but you might be wondering why they’d lie, and be frustrated that they don’t seem to see that you want to help them.

 In a society that stigmatizes alcohol abuse and addiction, people who struggle with alcoholism may try to hide or cover up their disease to avoid judgment, among other reasons.
-For many people who face alcoholism, lying is a defense mechanism that maintains the disease of addiction, and ultimately, lying is a roadblock on the path to recovery.
+For many alcoholics, lying is a defense mechanism that maintains the disease of addiction, and ultimately, lying is a roadblock on the path to recovery.

 Article at a Glance: